cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture18.md

 to the work along the real path, since the (b)$\rightarrow$(c) isotherm can connect many different pairs of points along the adiabatic paths and can be positioned freely.
-Since the change in energy between (a) and (d) is independent of the path chosen (according to the First Law of Thermodynamics), we then get that:
+Since the change in energy between (a) and (d) is independent of the path chosen (according to the {term}`first law of thermodynamics`), we then get that:

 $$\begin{aligned}
 \delta W_{ad} &= \delta W_{abcd} \\